The Gut-Fertility Connection

 How to Diagnose Asymptomatic Gut Issues

-There are a number of specialized tests Naturopathic Doctors can requisition to get to the bottom of your gut issues.
+There are a number of specialized tests that can help to get to the bottom of your gut issues.
 Again, if you’ve been struggling with infertility, and namely unexplained infertility, it’s SO important to get a proper and thorough evaluation completed so we can understand what is going wrong.
 The following tests are our most utilized, however, this list is by no means exhaustive!

 - Comprehensive Stool Analysis – This test allows us to evaluate the presence of beneficial and harmful microorganisms in the gut including bacteria and yeast.
 It identifies which specific beneficial and harmful microorganisms are present so that we can target treatments specific to your gut.
 The analysis also allows us to see how well you are digesting and absorbing food if there is any inflammation in the gut, and the status of gut-immune function.
 This test can help to diagnose as well as monitor treatment progress.